apache/james-project/src/adr/0042-applicative-read-repairs.md

  - Secondary indexes avoids the denormalization in the first place.
 However they are not efficient in a distributed environment as each node needs to be queried, which limits ability to scale.
- - Materialized view enables Cassandra to maintain a projection on the behalf of the application, come with an expensive write cost, requiring synchronisation, don't fit for complex denormalization (like the message one: the primary key of the originating table needs to appear in the materialized view primary key).
+ - Materialized view enables Cassandra to maintain a projection on the behalf of the application, coming with an expensive write cost, requiring synchronisation, not fit for complex denormalization (like the message one: the primary key of the originating table needs to appear in the materialized view primary key).